FazliddinFayziev/FazliddinFayziev/README.md

 🌱 I'm originally from Uzbekistan but I live in New York, USA.

 🌱 Interested in contributing expertise in web and mobile development.

 🌱 Enjoy contributing to Open Source Projects  and eager to learn new technologies.

 📚🌱 Love reading or listenning books on personal development.

-💬🌱 Ask me about Web and Mobile.
+💬🌱 Ask me about Web, Mobile and AI.
 ```